ITensor/ITensorCorrelators.jl/README.md

 # ITensorCorrelators

-This is a package for efficiently measuring n-point correlators of matrix product states (MPS), built on top of the [ITensors.jl](https://github.com/ITensor/ITensors.jl) library.
+This is a package for efficiently measuring n-point correlators of matrix product states (MPS), built on top of the [ITensors.jl](https://github.com/ITensor/ITensors.jl) and [ITensorMPS.jl](https://github.com/ITensor/ITensorMPS.jl) libraries.

 ## Installation